 Last year in August, I was lucky to attend the wedding of my beloved brother… in Moscow!
-Moscow, the capital city of Russia!
-The settings of our debit cards were put on ‘Asia’, suitcases were packed, and travel guides were scanned for information.
+Yes, I went on a magical trip to Moscow, the capital city of Russia.
+The put our debit cards settings on ‘Asia’, we packed our suitcases, and we meticulously scanned our travel guides for information.
 On Wednesday the fifth of August, our plane took off from the Airport of Brussels, to deliver us on the Sheremetyevo International Airport a short three hours later.

 Enormous Moscow: A City of Contrasts